phzfi/RIC/vagrant/vccw-2.19.0/www/wordpress/wp-content/plugins/ric-wp/README.txt

 == Instructions ==

-Replace URI variable with your RIC server URI in "client.js" in your "ric-wp" plugin folder.
+Define RIC image server url in wordpress admin site for ric-wp plugin settings.
 When creating your image divs, use the following format:

 <div class="ricdiv" style="height:[your_image_height]px; width:[your_image_width]px;">